mattparkins/moofetch/readme.md

 Can also use downloaded data to direct later downloads*.

 (*for instance, downloading leaderboard json, extracting the top 50 entries, and then extracting an id from each entry to then use in later filenames to be downloaded)

+Requires .net 6 for the JsonConverter enum support